 “Clare was encouraging with my painting efforts in many ways.
 She provided a challenging project yet was also patient with me carrying it out.
 She taught one of the most important skills and that was “how to see.”
 I’d definitely recommend her class to anyone keen to develop their painting skills.” – Doug

-We understand that life gets very busy and it’s sometime hard to make a consistent commitment.
+We understand that life gets very busy and it’s sometimes hard to make a consistent commitment.
 This course works well without constraining the artist to join in every week.
 You can buy 6 sessions and use them on any of the 12 week dates that fit your personal diary.
 (Eleven weeks during the summer term.)

 Full days 10.00am-4.00pm £450 or flexible six sessions for £300